 Many people experience dental anxiety and fear of the dentist due to a fear of loud noises, fear of needles, or previous bad experiences in the dental chair.
 We do not want to see our patients’ dental health suffer because of dental anxiety.
 If you are considering Linton Dental for your next dental appointment, know that our entire team is committed to providing compassionate care to all of our patients.

 We appreciate the opportunity to serve you and help you achieve your dream smile.
-Dr. Brian Linton, Dr. Ed Davis, and Dr. Hannah Voelker are experienced dentists who have provided high-quality dental solutions to Peachtree City, GA residents for many years.
+Dr. Brian Linton, Dr. Frank Rogers, and Dr. Hannah Voelker are experienced dentists who have provided high-quality dental solutions to Peachtree City, GA residents for many years.
 You can rest assured that we will take your dental anxiety into account during your appointment and help you remain comfortable and relaxed during all of our procedures.

 Dental Anxiety Solutions in Peachtree City, GA